baleada/docs/src/prose/features/element-api.md

 import { useTablist } from '@baleada/features'
 import { onMounted } from 'vue'

-export default {
-  setup () {
 const tablist = useTablist(...)

 onMounted(() => {
   // Note that `tablist.root.element` is a reactive reference,
   // so you have to go through its .value property
-      // to access the actual DOM element. tablist.root.element.value.style.backgroundColor = 'rebeccapurple'
+  // to access the actual DOM element. tablist.root.element.value.style.backgroundColor = 'rebeccapurple' })
-    })

-    return { tablist }
-  }
-}
 ```
 :::

-For lists of elements, generated by a `v-for` statement, the element API has a few subtle differences. `useTablist` again is a great example to explore this.
+For lists of elements, rendered by a `v-for` statement, the element API has a few subtle differences. `useTablist` again is a great example to explore this.

 `useTablist` needs to access the tab elements in your DOM so it can set their HTML attributes, add keyboard event listeners, handle focus and navigation, etc.